Why pre-ignition does not occur in CI engine?

 Pre-ignition is combustion inside the cylinder BEFORE the spark plug fires.
 It is similar to Detonation, but it is different.
 When pre-ignition happens, something ignites the Air/Fuel Mixture during the Compression Stroke.
 This creates too much pressure inside the cylinder, too soon.

-READ ALSO: How do you find the LCM of an algorithm?
+READ ALSO: How do you do courtesy?

 Is knocking pre-ignition?